 There is also another way (besides gears) for semi trucks to run off gasoline.
 We could use gasoline-electric trucks, where the engine is not connected to the wheels at all.
 The gasoline engine drives a generator, which generates electricity, which powers an electric motor and drives the wheels.
 This kind of setup is already widespread and is used in almost all locomotives, many large articulated city buses, and a few passenger cars (Mazda MX-30 and Honda Clarity).
 In these vehicles, the torque of the engine is completely unimportant because the engine is not connected mechanically to the wheels.
 In this case, only the power of the engine is important, and even some big SUV engines have sufficient power to drive a large semi truck.

-So far, in this article, we've examined the possibility of fuel switching for trucks, in particular, using gasoline for trucks which is no longer being consumed by passenger vehicles.
-However, that is not the only alternative energy source for trucks.
+There are also other alternative energy sources, besides gasoline, for heavy trucks.
 Long-haul trucks could easily run off natural gas, electricity, coal, or woody biomass.
 Coal and woody biomass can be converted into diesel fuel using the fischer-tropsch chemcial process, which has already been in widespread use for many decades.
 Battery improvements are being implemented (such as solid state batteries) that would enable an 800+ mile range for long-haul trucks, which is more than they're allowed to drive in a day.
-As a result of these things, it's not clear that we face a shortage of fuel for trucks over any time period, ever, even millions of years from now.
-The far future is difficult to predict, and I expect humanity will end for other reasons at some point, but there is no inevitable trend, over any time period, which implies that trucks will stop running because of a shortage of fuel.

 No comments: